actingcat/Crowdfunding_ETL/README.md

-# Create the README file in the proper format for GitHub

-readme_content = """
 # Crowdfunding ETL

 Welcome to the **Crowdfunding ETL** project repository.
 This project extracts, transforms, and loads (ETL) data related to crowdfunding campaigns.
 It processes campaign information, contact details, categories, and subcategories, ultimately loading the data into a PostgreSQL database.